rdknight/rdknight.github.io/_posts/2018-07-04-aintellicene.md

 date: 2018-07-04
 ---

-# Aintellicene Epoch

 ## Anthropocene
 It has been proposed, although not officially adopted, that we now live in a new epoch - the Anthropocene.
-The Anthropocene is a combination of Ancient Greek loosely translated into "New Man", thus the New Man age.
+The word anthropocene is a combination of ancient Greek loosely translated into "New Man", thus the New Age of Man.

 I find the proposal somewhat arrogant, and again, Man-centric.

 There is no doubt that humans have had significant impact on the ecology, atmosphere, and, even geology of our planet.
-Indeed, we have entered into the 6th great mass extinction event as the result of human activity.
+Indeed, we have entered the 6<sup>th</sup> great mass extinction event as the result of human activity.

 But for an epoch to be definitive, it must significantly differ from the adjacent epochs, **and** have significant duration.
 The Pleistocene (Ice Age), for example, lasted 2.5 million years

-The proposed beginning of the Anthropocene has been anywhere from the onset of agriculture 10kya to as recently as 1945, identified as the start of the Great Acceleration (to the Singularity?).
-The former is basically the Holocene, while the later, being less the 80 years long, and can only be interpreted as a transitional event.
+The proposed beginning of the Anthropocene Epoch has been anywhere from the onset of agriculture 10kya to as recently as 1945, the year identified as the start of the
+Great Acceleration (to the Singularity?).
+The former is basically the Holocene, while the later, being less the 80 years long, can only be interpreted as transitional.

-So, is the Anthropocene Epoch, in reality, the Antrhopocene Event?
+So, perhaps the Anthropocene Epoch, in reality, should be relabeled the Antrhopocene Event.
 An event akin to the cataclysmic asteroid crushing the Cretaceous 66mya and enabling the Paleogene.
 Or perhaps the event is better described by the Permian-Triassic